glyphrider/ptk5demo/README.md

 		xhr.onreadystatechange = function () {
 			if (xhr.readyState == 4) {
 				jsonPUT = eval('(' + xhr.responseText + ')');
-				interactionStatus = jsonPUT.status;
 			}
 		};
 		xhr.send("{\"context\":{\"user\":\"" + user + "\"}}");
 	}

-The interactionStatus is holding, not the status of the call to the PTK, but the actual status of the conversation.

 To create a callback, we need to PUT again.
 Instead of updating the context, we will update the contactUri.
 This attribute can contain both the callback number and an opitonal appointment time (for scheduled callbacks).
 Here is an example of the simpler ASAP callback.
 This assumes all data validation has occurred and that phoneNumber is a well formatted number.